-In papers reporting novel organic or metal-organic structures, it is mandatory that a chemical structural diagram be included for each compound.
-Further, it is preferred that distances and angles are supplied in CIF format (see §11) for presentation in tabular form.
+In structural papers, it is preferred that (i) distances and angles are supplied in CIF format (see §11) for presentation in tabular form and (ii) that a chemical structural diagram be included for organic and metal-organic compounds.

-In a charge-density paper only those figures which are strictly necessary to illustrate the techniques or results described will be published: any others will be deposited.
+In a charge-density paper, only those figures which are strictly necessary to illustrate the techniques or results described will be published: any others will be deposited.
 The text should be adequate to give the remaining information.

 In papers which use powder profile fitting or refinement (Rietveld) methods, figures which present the experimental and calculated diffraction profiles of the material studied should also contain the difference profile.
-As primary diffraction data cannot be satisfactorily extracted from such figures, the basic digital diffraction data should be deposited (see §12.3).
+As primary diffraction data cannot be satisfactorily extracted from such figures, the basic digital diffraction data should be deposited (see §12.4).